sansyrox/cursor-neovim/README.md

 ## Credits

-This config was as I was unable to config [avante.nvim](https://github.com/yetone/avante.nvim) in [Macsimus](https://github.com/sansyrox/macsimus).
+This config was made as I was unable to config [avante.nvim](https://github.com/yetone/avante.nvim) in [Macsimus](https://github.com/sansyrox/macsimus).
 Then I saw [EliVim-VSCode](https://github.com/EliTheSurfer/EliVim-VSCode) and I was like *"Why not just use Cursor instead of Cursor+Macsimus?"*

 Shoutout to [EliTheSurfer](https://github.com/EliTheSurfer) for [EliVim-VSCode](https://github.com/EliTheSurfer/EliVim-VSCode) .